 All drivers are expected to report any suspicion or concerns that a child or young person is being transported for the purposes of sexual abuse.
-Where a driver becomes aware or concerned that
+Where a driver becomes aware or concerned that they or other drivers are transporting a young person or a number of young people to specific premises or venues either accompanied or alone on a regular basis and they suspect the young person may be subject to exploitation they must report their concerns to Lancashire Police.

-Failure to report a suspicion or concern that a young person may be being sexually exploited could lead to the licence being revoked and the individual could also be considered complicit in the sexual exploitation in any subsequent criminal investigation.
+Failure to report a suspicion or concern that a young person may be being sexually exploited could lead to the licence being revoked.